Scheduled MonumentsWalesOffa's Dyke: Plas Power Section

 What is Offa's Dyke: Plas Power Section?

-Offa's Dyke: Plas Power Section is a linear earthwork forming part of the extensive eighth-century defensive frontier constructed under King Offa of Mercia.
+Offa's Dyke: Plas Power Section is a linear earthwork forming part of the larger eighth-century frontier work that marked the border between the Anglo-Saxon kingdom of Mercia and the Welsh kingdoms to the west.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE139.

 What period does Offa's Dyke: Plas Power Section date from?

 Offa's Dyke: Plas Power Section dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Offa's Dyke: Plas Power Section?